House expels George Santos in historic vote

 Passage did not come easy.

-The months-long effort to punish the freshman congressman began following revelations that Santos had fabricated his biography on the campaign trail, accelerated in the wake of his two criminal indictments, and hit a fever pitch when the House Ethics Committee released a damning report stating bluntly that the congressman “violated federal criminal laws.”
+The months-long effort to punish the first-term congressman began following revelations that Santos had fabricated his biography on the campaign trail, accelerated in the wake of his two criminal indictments and hit a fever pitch when the House Ethics Committee released a damning report stating bluntly that the congressman “violated federal criminal laws.”

 “Dear God, Mr. Speaker, my future former colleague is divorced from reality,” Rep. Marc Molinaro (R-N.Y.) said on the House floor Thursday.
 “He has manufactured his entire life to defraud the voters of his district and on his choice, for a member of Congress.
 He has lied to donors and to colleagues, taking advantage of election law, using campaign funds to personally benefit himself.
 And he has defamed not only his office but the institution itself.”